Rental Repairs: Does Landlord or Tenant Pay?

 In British Columbia, both landlords and tenants share responsibility for the upkeep of rental properties.
-However, who must take action and who pays the expense depends on (1) type of repair, (2) cause of damage, and (3) urgency.
+Who pays depends on three things: the type of repair, the cause of the damage, and how urgent it is.

-Here’s a guide of who is responsible for what, and three case studies of more complicated situations.
+Here’s a guide of who is responsible for what, and three case studies of complicated situations.

 Under the Residential Tenancy Act, landlords are responsible for: